 Liquidity and Inflation Protection: Cash Management

-Apart from growth and stability, every retirement plan needs flexibility and liquidity.
+Apart from growth and stability, a good retirement plan should offer flexibility and liquidity.

 A cash management solution such as Syfe Cash+ can help address this need.
-By allocating funds into diversified cash and short-term fixed-income instruments, it aims to generate potentially higher yields than traditional savings accounts while keeping risk relatively low.
+It allocates funds into diversified cash and short-term fixed-income instruments to generate potentially higher yields than traditional savings accounts while still keeping risk relatively low.

-Cash management portfolios aren’t the most exciting assets in an investment portfolio, but they serve several purposes in a retirement strategy:
+Cash management portfolios may not be as exciting as growth assets, but they serve several purposes in a retirement portfolio:

-• Provide a buffer for short-term needs, such as emergency expenses or upcoming major purchases.
+- Indefinitely hold funds for emergency expenses or upcoming major purchases.

 A Structured Strategy Beyond 1M65